Batkivshchyna: Yulia Tymoshenko Bloc

 In the 2002 parliamentary elections, the party was the main constituent of the Yulia Tymoshenko Bloc.
 The bloc obtained 22 seats in the parliament, all on the party list.
 Thirteen of them were allocated to "Fatherland".

 In January 2005, Tymoshenko became Prime Minister of Ukraine under Viktor Yushchenko's presidency.
 Several months earlier, she was a leader in the Orange Revolution which enabled Yushchenko's election.

-After losing several seats in 2002 and 2003, by September 2005 the bloc had grown to 40 members.
+After losing several seats in 2002 and 2003, the bloc had grown to 40 members by September 2005.
 In March 2005, the Yabluko party merged with Batkivshchyna.
 However, in March 2007 Yabluko became the Party of Free Democrats and withdrew from Batkivshchyna.
 In late 2005, the United Ukraine party also merged with Batkivshchyna.
 In the 2006 and 2007 parliamentary elections the party was part of the Tymoshenko Bloc, which won 129 of 450 seats in 2006 (22.29 percent of the total vote) and 156 of 450 seats (30.71 percent of the total vote) in 2007.

-On 18 December 2007 Yulia Tymoshenko was reelected prime minister by a two-vote margin, making Our Ukraine–People's Self-Defense Bloc and the Yulia Tymoshenko Bloc a majority coalition.
+On 18 December 2007, Yulia Tymoshenko was reelected prime minister by a two-vote margin, making Our Ukraine–People's Self-Defense Bloc and the Yulia Tymoshenko Bloc a majority coalition.
 Since 2008, the party has been an observer member of the European People's Party.

 In 2009, "Fatherland" put Tymoshenko forward as a candidate for the presidency of Ukraine.
 After its defeat in the elections, the parliamentary coalition ceased to exist, and Tymoshenko's cabinet was dismissed.
 Tymoshenko stated on 22 February 2010 that she would go into opposition.
 During the 2010 Ukrainian local elections party (political blocs were not permitted to compete in the election) was defeated by the rival Party of Regions in nearly all regions of Ukraine, although it remained the main opposition party.
 Although Batkivshchyna won seats in 19 of 24 regional parliaments, it did not win a seat in the Supreme Council of Crimea.
 In Lviv Oblast and Kyiv Oblast as well as in Ternopil the party did not participate in the elections cause it was unable to register its candidates.
 Yulia Tymoshenko claimed that "fraudulent Batkivshchyna party organisations were registered on orders from Viktor Yanukovych".